-- 30+ years in HR. - Previously worked at various key HR positions in the oil sector, KPC and Gulf Investment Corporation. - Holds BSc in Mathematics from Kuwait University and a MA in Organizational Management from the University of Phoenix in Arizona.
+- 30+ years in Human Resources. - Previously worked at various key HR positions in the oil sector in both KPC and KPI as well as in Gulf Investment Corporation. - Holds BSc in Mathematics from Kuwait University and a MA in Organizational Management from the University of Phoenix in Arizona. - She is a member of the Arabian Society for Human Resources (ASHRM) board of trustees - She is a member of the Advisory Board of college of Business and Administration of GUST - She is a member of the Board of INJAZ a nonprofit organization for the development of the youth - She won the MENA region 'HR Executive of the Year' Award at the Human Assets Expansion Summit held in Dubai 2014.